Daan Disveld

-Daan Disveld (born 20 January 1994) is a Dutch footballer playing as a right back for DOVO in the Dutch Derde Divisie.
+Daan Disveld (born 20 January 1994) is a Dutch footballer playing as a right back for amateur side DVOL.

 Club career

 He joined the youth academy of NEC when he was 5 years old.
 He was given a 2-year professional contract in April 2011.
 On 18 January 2013, he extended his contract till 2015.
 In December 2013, he was included in the squad for a league match against Groningen.
 He then finally made his debut against the club.
 Disveld played his second match for NEC in a KNVB Cup match against the same team, but this time NEC lost 5–2.
 After his expiring contract had not been extended, Disveld signed for two years with Eerste Divisie side FC Den Bosch.

+Disveld later resorted to amateur football and played for DOVO and Achilles '29, before joining hometown club DVOL in summer 2026.

 International career

 He was the captain of the Netherlands U17 team which won the 2011 UEFA European Under-17 Championship after a 5–2 win over Germany U17.
 Disveld was also included in the Netherlands U19 for UEFA European Under-19 Championship qualifiers in Poland.